leszekd25/spellforce_data_editor/README.md

 open it with the program

 rest is relatively straightforward, you can edit data and then save it hovewer you want

+read README in bin directory for more info